-The remains of Doğubayazıt Fortress, dates to before the time of Christ, and still clings to the cliffs east of the palace, with Eski Bayazıt’s (the old city of Bayazıt) still-standing 16th-century mosque below it.
+The remains of Doğubayazıt Fortress, date to before the time of Christ and still clings to the cliffs east of the palace, with Eski Bayazıt’s (the old city of Bayazıt) 16th-century mosque still standing below it.

-The crumbling walls of this ancient Silk Road castle guard the towering peaks of The Armenian Highlands, that mark the border between Turkey & Iran.
+The crumbling walls of the ancient Silk Road castle guard the towering peaks of the Armenian Highlands that mark the border between Turkey & Iran.

 After exploring the Palace, we sit in the shadow of the mountains and look over the vast valley.
-The heat of the afternoon sun is dispersing, and evening is drawing closer.
-Sipping strong sweet coffee, I dream of other times, and in the slipstream of reality that I sometimes drift into, I recognise this place.
-I have been here before, whilst traveling in a meditation several years ago, and I look again at the square courtyard of red ochre stone, golden in the slanting afternoon sun, and wonder at the nature of time, of life, and the events that have brought me here, so far from home.
+The heat of the afternoon sun is dispersing and evening is drawing closer and as I sip the strong sweet coffee, I dream of other times and in the slipstream of reality that I sometimes drift into, I recognise this place.
+I have been here before, whilst traveling in a meditation several years ago, and I look again at the square courtyard of red ochre stone, golden in the slanting afternoon sun, and wonder at the nature of time, of life, and the events that have brought me here, so far from home

 Our taxi driver is a sweet soul, who chats to us about life in this rather bleak border town, telling us of the refugees who “roll over the mountain”; people with no shoes, starving and frightened, en route from places like Afghanistan and Syria, hoping that no-one will notice them as they sneak across the border into Turkey, the last stop before Europe.
 He tells us of the harsh penalties for any one who helps these refugees, they must all be turned in to the authorities, where they will be fed, clothed, and sent back.
 He is saddened by this, and gives money to the beggars selling tissues at the road junctions, muttering prayers as he does so.

-After our Palace tour, our driver kindly delivers us to a “suitable” restaurant, with upstairs family dining, where we will be spared the stares of the entirely male clientele on the lower floor, and we enjoy the first of many delicious Kurdish meals that we will enjoy in our journey through the area formerly known as Kurdistan.
+After our Palace tour, our driver kindly delivers us to a “suitable” restaurant, with upstairs family dining, where we will be spared the stares of the entirely male clientele on the lower floor and we enjoy the first of many delicious provincial meals that we will enjoy in our journey through this wild and remote area of Turkey that in former times was known as Kurdistan.

 I look over the balcony to the streets below, thronged with children, street sellers, dust and babble….. there are few women on the street, and no european tourists.
 It’s a poor place, a place for passing through; visitors, refugees, traders….. all echoing the eternal movement of centuries past, the trade from East to West, the shifting steps of The Silk Road.

-His parting words when he left us go humbled me, and brought tears to my eyes;
+His parting words when he left us humbled me and brought tears to my eyes;

 “If I have made any mistake, please forgive me”